ROCm/rocSHMEM/docs/install.rst

   cd build
   ../scripts/build_configs/ipc_single

-The build script passes configuration options to CMake to setup canonical builds.
+The build script passes configuration options to CMake to setup a canonical build.
-There are other scripts in `./scripts/build_configs` directory but currently, only `ipc_single` is supported.
+There are other scripts for experimental configurations in the `./scripts/build_configs` directory, but currently, only `ipc_single` is supported.

 By default, the library is installed in `~/rocshmem`.
 You may provide a custom install path by supplying it as an argument.
 For example: